Tomasz-Ligeza/Pong/README.md

 12.12.2020
-Decided to return working on that project.
+Decided to return to work on that project.
 I am thinking about:
   - adding some gameplay features like:
     * speed-up/any_other_too bonuses,
     * ability to move in both dimensions (left - right, up, down),